-The phrase “figurative artwork” appeared after the explosion of colorful abstract paintings in early 20th century art.
+The phrase figurative artwork appeared after the explosion of colorful abstract paintings in early 20th century art.
 It refers to artists focusing on the natural world instead of purely conceptual concerns.
 Consequently, figurative painting refers to modern art depicting places and people.
 It also applies to most art created before the 20th century, which was usually directly representational.

 In modern art, figurative painters and artists like Pablo Picasso exemplify this trend.
 After the 1920s, Picasso’s artwork focused heavily on figure painting.
 These mature oil paintings include famous creations such as The Three Dancers 1925.
 Although this painting keeps aspects of Cubism and simplified forms, it also depicts “real world” women in an identifiable interior scene.

-Figurative realism is a distinct branch of figurative art.
+Figurative realism is a distinct branch of representational art.
 It refers to painters focusing on intensely realistic human figures set amongst naturalistic landscapes.
 In this definition, the human figure is usually a vital feature.
 Individual portraits, figure paintings, nudes, or group arrangements are all “figurative realism.”

 These works include some of the most famous nude paintings, such as Edouard Manet’s Olympia and the oil painting Venus of Urbino by Titian.
 Nonetheless, this does not necessarily need to depict identifiable individuals.
 Works such as Edward Hopper’s Chop Suey are figurative realism as the painting accurately and faithfully represents human forms.
 The viewer is never sure who the individuals are in Hopper’s art.
 Faces fade, and people’s inner thoughts are purposely ambiguous.